opengeospatial/HY_Features/section_7.md

 | Requirement	| [/req/hy_hydrofeature/hydrocomplex/outfall.outfallrealisation](/req/hy_hydrofeature/hydrocomplex/outfall.outfallrealisation) |

 ##### 7.4.2.6	Catchment Realisation
-The HY\_CatchmentRealisation feature type (Figure 29) conceptualizes the multiple realisation of an 'un-realised', logical catchment, by typical features used to describe a catchment as a unit of study shared across sub-domains and studies.
+The HY\_CatchmentRealisation feature type (Figure 29) conceptualizes the multiple realization of an 'un-realized', logical catchment, by typical features used to describe a catchment as a unit of study shared across sub-domains and studies.
 HY\_CatchmentArea, HY\_CatchmentBoundary, HY\_Flowpath are special types of catchment realization defined to topologically realise the hydrologically determined logical catchment in terms of face, edge, and node, as well as to reflect the connectivity of catchments by hydrologic features connected in networks.
 Topologically, the catchment area is a face bounded by catchment boundary and flowpath which are edges bounded by an inflow node and an outflow node.
 The HY\_HydroNetwork type realises a logical catchment as a collection of connected network features.
-The HY\_CartographicRealisation realises a catchment as set of map layers.
+The HY\_CartographicRealisation realizes a catchment as set of map layers.

-The catchment realisation concept implies a hydrologic complex in that, if a catchment realisation exists, they are in the same hydrologic complex as the catchment they realise.
-In this way, any feature realisation of a logical catchment has the same hydrologic determination as the realised catchment.
-If the realised catchment is connected with other catchments via its outfall, possible feature realisations are also connected.
+The catchment realization concept implies a hydrologic complex in that, if a catchment realization exists, they are in the same hydrologic complex as the catchment they realize.
+In this way, any feature realization of a logical catchment has the same hydrologic determination as the realized catchment.
+If the realized catchment is connected with other catchments via its outfall, possible feature realizations are also connected.

 ![Figure 29: Catchment realisation (UML class diagram)](figs/fig29.png) Figure 29: Catchment realisation (UML class diagram)

-The catchment realisation feature types defined in this standard refer to objects on the land surface for the purpose of surface water hydrology.
-In other contexts, other types of catchment realisation may exist.
-Catchment realisations that do not conform to those defined in this standard, for instance realisations in 3 or 4 dimensional perspectives, may use the general HY\_CatchmentRealisation type.
+The catchment realization feature types defined in this standard refer to objects on the land surface for the purpose of surface water hydrology.
+In other contexts, other types of catchment realization may exist.
+Catchment realizations that do not conform to those defined in this standard, for instance realizations in 3 or 4 dimensional perspectives, may use the general HY\_CatchmentRealisation type.

 HY\_CatchmentRealisation carries the *realisedCatchment* association implying the *hydroComplex* feature collection **[(in the conceptual model described by means of 'tagged value') - mention tagged values in general?] --DB-- not sure how this should be handled, let's check with Josh.**.

-The **realisedCatchment** association relates a particular realisation with the catchment it realises.
-Referencing the hydrologic complex encompassing the catchment and its realisations, allows a catchment's existance to be recognized and linked to multiple realizations without the complexity and full detail of a scientific model.
+The **realisedCatchment** association relates a particular realization with the catchment it realizes.
+Referencing the hydrologic complex encompassing the catchment and its realizations, allows a catchment's existence to be recognized and linked to multiple realizations without the complexity and full detail of a scientific model.
 By referencing the fundamental hydrologically determined catchment, topological relationships can be established and common identifiers assigned.
-If required, this association shall be used to identify the unit of study realised in a domain-specific feature.
+If required, this association shall be used to identify the unit of study realized in a domain-specific feature.

 | **Requirements Class** | [/req/hy_hydrofeature/hydrocomplex/catchmentrealisation] (/req/hy_hydrofeature/hydrocomplex/catchmentrealisation)|
 | --- | --- |